Doman0s/Library/README.md

-A simple library system created in the console
+A simple library system created in the console using Java.